ONLINE COURSE

 Dr. Ana Kolar holds a PhD in Statistics with expertise in Causal Inference.
 Her PhD advisor and Causal Inference guru is one of the greatest applied statisticians of today – Dr. Donald B. Rubin, Emeritus Professor from Harvard University.
 Read more about Ana here.

-This online course covers material of seven academic weeks of in-person lessons.
+This online course covers material of eight academic weeks of in-person lessons.
 Due to the deep-learning teaching approach, it takes about 2-5 months to complete this course.

 Upon successful completion of all the course activities, you receive a course certificate.